Toxic Employees are bad for business

 It’s the HR nightmare that all employers dread, and whilst you may personally be able to tolerate the toxic behaviour, you must never underestimate the impact it is having upon others.

-The root of the problem may be causing ripples throughout the company, so identifying it early on could ensure that employees feel understood by senior members, easing frustrations and bringing back the balance.
+The root of the problem may be causing ripples throughout the company.
+Identifying the behaviour early will ensure employees feel understood by senior members.
+Any action to ease frustrations in a speedy way will be welcomed.

 This is a step that no employer wishes to undergo, as unhappy employees can commonly claim unfair dismissal and the cost of recruiting is a significant business cost.

-Take the responsibility to address them about their role in the company and start the legal process of written warnings.
+Take legal advice to make sure you are on safe ground.
+Then take the responsibility to address them about their role in the company.
+When it’s right to do so, start the legal process of written warnings.

 Investigate the case fully with legal guidance to ensure the company is protected, but don’t feel as though you’re being cornered to keep the toxic employee.